rubenhortas/rubenhortas.github.io/_drafts/2023-07-28-hmv-principle-walkthrough.md

 drwx------ 2 elohim elohim 4096 Jul  6 11:05 .ssh
 ```

-So we can get our first flag:
+We can get our first flag:

 ```
-talos@principle:/bin$ sudo -u elohim /bin/cp /home/gehenna/flag.txt /dev/stdout
+talos@`Principle`:/bin$ sudo -u elohim /bin/cp /home/gehenna/flag.txt /dev/stdout
 ```

 `lock` seems an interesting file, above all after the hint that `talos` give us:

 >he keeps the lock coded and hidden at home

-So we save a copy of the file in our home:
+So we print the file content and keep a copy of in our machine:

 ```
-talos@principle$ sudo -u elohim /bin/cp /home/gehenna/.lock /dev/stdout
+talos@`Principle`$ sudo -u elohim /bin/cp /home/gehenna/.lock /dev/stdout
 ```

 Another interesting directory is `.ssh`.